Kenji-H/beam-examples/slowly-changing-lookup-cache/README.md

 * Reading a streaming data from Cloud PubSub as `mainInput` for pipeline.
 * Enriching `mainInput` data with `sideInput`.
     - In this example, both inputs are `string`, we merging these two and showing as an log.
-* `sideInput` can be any external resources, in this case we are reading a text file from Cloud Storage.
+* `sideInput` can be any external resources.
+For the convenience, reading a text file from Cloud Storage.
 * `sideInput` is a slow changing data.
 We are updating this every `N` seconds.

 ![console](console.png "console")